UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/lists.rst

 Essentially, :code:`Table` accepts some function over the domain given and will then create the list of the elements in the sequence over the given elements in the domain.
-The second example shows that given :code:`{i, N}`, the range is :math:`i\in[1, N]`.
+The second example shows that given :code:`{i, N}`, the domain is :math:`i\in[1, N]`.
 The third example shows that the elements to use can be given explicitly as well.
-The last example combines what we learned about lists above to show how easily different concepts and structures in *Mathematica* can be combined.
+The last examples combine what we learned about lists above to show how easily different concepts and structures in *Mathematica* can be combined.

 Matrices